 Our communities suffered more than they had to in this pandemic.

 For a decade, Tories have promised to "Level Up" and spread wealth and opportunities to communities like ours.

 Instead, they have presided over a decade of cuts to vital public services, leaving them under-resourced and under-staffed in this pandemic, kept going only by the resilient and determination of key workers.

 The austerity model has failed.
 It’s time to do things differently.

-Using digital technology
+Harnessing digital technology

 Real action on climate change

-Over the next two years, that means we must work together to co-design an ambitious programme of regeneration and improvement to build a healthier, cleaner, more sustainable community.
+We must work together to co-design an ambitious programme of regeneration and improvement to build a healthier, cleaner, more sustainable community.